Kangaroo Reproductive System Kangaroo Genitalia

 Photo: Male kangaroo penis visible while hopping

-The male kangaroo has a fur-covered pendulous scrotum that is retracted tightly against its body when hopping or engaging in sexual activity.
-In other words, its testicles usually hang under its body but are pulled up against its body when hopping or mating.
-This adaptation of a hanging scrotum is crucial for keeping the animal's testicles at a temperature of 2–5 degrees cooler than its core body temperature.
-Additionally, the male kangaroo has another adaptation to Australia's harsh environment.
-Its body ceases sperm production during periods of severe drought to conserve energy.
+• The male kangaroo has a pendulous scrotum that is retracted tightly against its body when hopping or engaging in sexual activity.
+In other words, its testicles (balls) usually hang under its body but are pulled up against its body when hopping or mating.
+This adaptation of a hanging scrotum is crucial for keeping the animal's testicles cooler than its core body temperature.

-Contrary to another myth, kangaroos don't play with their balls.
-However, in extremely hot weather, the male kangaroo licks them to keep them cool.
+A male kangaroo does not have a pouch or nipples and reaches sexual maturity at approximately 24 months.
+And contrary to another myth, kangaroos don't play with their balls.
+Instead, in extremely hot weather, the male kangaroo licks them to keep them cool.

 kangaro female with baby in pouch